ashleyj/robovm-gms/README.md

 Service: https://developers.google.com/maps/terms

 *(The Google Maps SDK is owned by Google.
-The bindings in this repository are merely to make them available using Java with RoboVM)*
+The bindings in this repository are merely to make it available using Java with RoboVM)*